What is a District Heating System?

 Will the District Heating Network be extended to cover rural properties?

-The logistics and economies of scale make this unlikely.
-However, the concept of Heat Batteries is developing and it may be possible to deliver heat to rural properties in a similar way that oil and LPG are delivered today.
+TThe logistics and economies of scale make this unlikely.
+However, the concept of Heat Batteries is developing, and it may be possible to deliver heat to rural properties in a similar way that oil and LPG are delivered today.
+Those fuel sources will be banned, and alternatives will have to be developed.

 My Boiler will need to be replaced soon, so when will this all take place?